-Lemon posset is a lovely recipe to make in advance for friends and family, because it can be prepped completely ahead of time.
-This quick lemon posset recipe means you get more time to spend with your guests, rather than having to fuss over pudding in the kitchen while everyone else is enjoying themselves.
+This lemon posset recipe is a lovely dessert to make in advance for friends and family, because it can be prepped completely ahead of time.
+Our quick lemon posset recipe means you get more time to spend with your guests, rather than having to fuss over pudding in the kitchen while everyone else is enjoying themselves.
 If you fancy putting your own twist on our lemon posset recipe then you could swap the citrus for another flavour – lime, orange or grapefruit would all be delicious substitutes.
 We like ours served up with some buttery biscuits, but you could of course use other sweet treats – the key we think is just adding a little bit of different texture.
 So even fruit, or crunchy caramel would be lovely.

 - 600ml carton double cream